 Changing Exemption Amounts

 The exempt amount will keep going up each year until 2019, when it should match the exemption from federal estate tax, which by then is likely to be almost $6 million.
 The New York exemption will increase by $1.0625 million on April 1 of every year until 2017, when it will reach $5.25 million.
 Then, on January 1, 2019, it will jump to whatever the federal estate tax exemption is at the time.
-The New York exemption amount will continue to go up with the federal exemption amount.
+From there, the New York exemption amount will continue to go up with the federal exemption amount.

 The New York Estate Tax "Cliff"